embed2scale/NeuCo-Bench/README.md

 **Licence**: Apache-2.0

-*Originally developed to evaluate challenge submissions in the 2025 EARTHVISION Challenge at CVPR ([competition details](https://www.grss-ieee.org/events/earthvision-2025/?tab=challenge)), NeuCo-Bench is now released for local benchmarking and evaluation.*
+*Originally developed to evaluate challenge submissions for the 2025 EARTHVISION Challenge at CVPR ([competition details](https://www.grss-ieee.org/events/earthvision-2025/?tab=challenge)), NeuCo-Bench is now released for local benchmarking and evaluation.*

-NeuCo-Bench is a **benchmarking framework** for evaluating how well compressed embeddings preserve the information needed for downstream tasks.
+NeuCo-Bench is a **benchmarking framework** designed to evaluate how effectively compressed embeddings preserve information for downstream tasks.

-In domains like Earth Observation (EO), image data is mostly used for analysis tasks but pipelines suffer from large data volumes.
-Traditional compression focusses on pixel-level reconstruction, while Foundation Model (FM) research does not explicitly consider embedding size.
-NeuCo-Bench fills this gap by enforcing strict size constraints and testing embeddings directly on real-world EO tasks.
+In domains like Earth Observation (EO), pipelines typically handle large volumes of image data used primarily for analytical tasks.
+Traditional compression techniques focus on pixel-level reconstruction, while Foundation Model (FM) research does not explicitly consider embedding size.
+NeuCo-Bench addresses this gap by enforcing strict size constraints and evaluating embeddings directly on real-world EO tasks.

-NeuCo-Bench includes an initial set of EO tasks and welcomes the contribution of additional tasks and datasets from EO and other domains.
+NeuCo-Bench provides an initial set of EO tasks and invites community contributions of additional tasks and datasets from EO and other domains.

 <p align="center">
   <img src="assets/NeuCoBench.png" alt="Framework overview" width="100%" />